-The right treatment might be hearing aids, especially if you’ve developed sensorineural hearing loss, which includes age-related hearing loss.
+It's a very good idea to wear hearing aids if you’ve developed sensorineural hearing loss, which includes age-related hearing loss.
 Not only can hearing aids amplify the important sounds you hear on the road, they can also keep your auditory system healthy so your brain doesn’t forget how to interpret other sounds in your environment.